Why brussels sprouts taste better now: How farmers and gene editing make healthier food for families

 About 30 years ago, a Dutch scientist identified the chemicals that made brussels sprouts bitter.
 He selected seed varieties with lower levels of the bitter chemicals and bred new high-yielding varieties that tasted less bitter.

-And better-tasting brussels sprouts are good, not only for our appetites but also because most of us aren’t eating enough vegetables.
+Better-tasting brussels sprouts are a win, not only for our appetites but also because most of us aren’t eating enough vegetables.
 The Centers for Disease Control reports that 90% of Americans aren’t eating the daily recommended servings of fruits and vegetables.
+Healthier, tastier vegetables can help us reach those goals.

 The new brussels sprouts varieties were developed through conventional plant breeding.
-In the near future, we can expect to see more gene edited foods, including foods developed through conventional breeding and through bioengineering.
+In the near future, we can expect to see more gene-edited foods, including foods developed through traditional breeding and through bioengineering.

 Throughout history, farmers have bred plants for the best characteristics, like disease resistance and drought tolerance.
-The lengthy process of observing, selecting and breeding could take years or even decades to complete.
+The lengthy process of observing, selecting and breeding could take years or even decades.

 Today, scientists can use gene editing to make small, precise changes to improve plants and provide solutions to a variety of challenges.
 These changes often mirror what could occur in nature or through traditional genetic selection.